matt-dobie/my-resume/README.md

 ### Full Stack Web Development Certification | freeCodeCamp
 2017 - Present
 * Completed a Front-end Development Certification at [freeCodeCamp](https://www.freecodecamp.org/matt-dobie) in Aug 2017 (see the certification at [https://www.freecodecamp.org/matt-dobie/front-end-certification](https://www.freecodecamp.org/matt-dobie/front-end-certification))
-* Certification included building projects with HTML5, CSS3, Bootstrap, JavaScript and jQuery, as well as the completion of dozens of algorithm challenges
+* Certification included building projects with HTML5, CSS3, Bootstrap, JavaScript and jQuery, as well as the completion of dozens of algorithm challenges.
+The projects in particular focused on working with existing APIs to provide an intuitive user experience
 * Currently learning Back-end technologies, including NodeJS, ExpressJS and MongoDB
 * All projects completed during this course are viewable at [mattdobie.com](http://www.mattdobie.com); source code on [GitHub](https://github.com/matt-dobie)